main banner

 657975 Sgt.
 J. Colhoun, R.A.F., Station, Lyneham, Wilts

-Part of a typed report in the Army file records: "The number of the plane was given as P.8825.
+Part of a typed report in the Irish Army file reads: "The number of the plane was given as P.8825.
 It was a twin engined one and the Military Officer who went to the scene thought it was a "Beaufighter".
 "Afterwards I learned that it was a Hudson Bomber."
 It is not made clear in the Irish Army report where the supposed number P.8825 was being read or guessed from, the serial AM885 would would have been painted on the rear fuselage of the aircraft but by all accounts this was burned out.

-The report goes on to say:"The Command O.C.
+The report goes on to say: "The Command O.C.
 [Officer Commanding] gave instructions that Officer quality coffins should be procured and the bodies conveyed to the Border on the 17th instant.
 Duncannon reported that they would be procured in Waterford.

 This report was sent by Commandant D Mackey of the G2, Army Intelligence, Section in Curragh Command.
 He goes on in his concluding paragraphs: